PatrickHK24/BigData/README.md

 # What I learned
 Completing this small project allowed me to acquire solid skills and increase my confidence in:

-🔍 Art of Query Crafting: I started with foundational SQL techniques like basic queries, wildcards, and aggregations, then advanced to complex data manipulation by seamlessly merging tables and leveraging WITH clauses to optimize query efficiency and readability.
+🔍 Art of Query Crafting: I started with foundational SQL techniques like basic queries, wildcards, and aggregations.
+I consequently advanced to complex data manipulation by seamlessly merging tables and leveraging WITH clauses to optimize query efficiency and readability.

 📊 Analytical Mindset: I turned raw data into actionable insights by crafting powerful SQL queries and enhancing findings with dynamic Excel visualizations.

 # Conclusions

-##Insights
-From the analysis, several general insights emerged:
+From the analysis, several insights for remote Business/Data Analyst roles emerged:

-For remote Business/Data Analyst job seekers, it’s essential to recognize that these roles often require a broader skill set, as the competition for remote positions is fierce.
-Remote roles typically offer higher earning potential (up to 20-30% more than in-office positions, depending on the region), though they make up a smaller proportion of the job market—roughly 10-15% of total analyst job openings globally.
+1. Remote roles typically offer higher earning potential (up to 20-30% more than in-office positions, depending on the region), though they make up a smaller proportion of the job market (roughly 10-15% of total job openings).
+Remote roles often require a broader skill set, possibly resulting from a wider applicant pool and precondition of indipendency.

+2. Excel, SQL, Python and Tableau (in order of importance) are the suggested requested skills to stand out in the remote data job market.
+3. Specialising in niche skills can guarantee a much higher salary (almost double!).

+4. Entry-level remote friendly companies are TELUS AI Data Solutions and Peroptyx.
+Seasoned Business/Data Analysts should consider regulary checking the openings of Talentify.io, Insight Global, and Get It Recruit - Finance.

+5. LinkedIn, Indeed and ZipRecruiter appear to be the best platforms where to look for remote roles.

+6. January is the month where most remote vacancies where posted in 2023.

 ## Closing Thoughts
-This project provided a thought-provoking analysis of the data science job market, with a focus on remote Data and Business Analyst roles.
-While the insights uncovered trends and patterns, they are not conclusive due to the broader dataset used.
+This project provided a thought-provoking analysis of the data science job market, with a focus on remote Business and Data Analyst roles.
+While the insights uncovered trends and patterns, they are not conclusive due to the size of dataset used.
 A more in-depth study, specifically targeting remote job listings, would be essential for drawing definitive conclusions.
-Nonetheless, I hope that it will inspires others to dive into SQL, get their hands dirty with real-world data, and uncover their own valuable findings.
+Nonetheless, is is hoped that this excercise will have inspired others to dive into SQL, get their hands dirty with real-world data, and uncover their own valuable findings.